 The Shift key might get you out of troubles, quickly.
 Going back to history, seasoned users who used System 7 might even remember that they could bypass loading extensions during start.

-So, some Mac users would know that Shift key can be held during start (just when the Apple logo is on the grey screen) to bypass third-party add-ons in the current Mac systems.
+So, some Mac users would know that Shift key can be held during start (just when the Apple logo is on the grey screen, or in Options window on M1 Macs) to bypass third-party add-ons in the current Mac systems.
 But it's not just that; it also performs basic disk maintenance tasks, something which is otherwise achieved by booting into a recovery mode and running Disk Utilities.
 That's why, paradoxically, this Safe Boot takes a bit longer.

 Additionally, it clears caches.
 It might be good if some of the apps or system parts aren't working properly with some cached content, and crashes or misbehaves.
 So these caches, which otherwise help the system and apps to load faster, are safely removed and then recreated with the next boot — and that's why the next one is also a bit longer than a usual boot.